tfpf/Mc-OS-themes/README.md

 # Teal-Sea: Light Style and Icon Themes
-This is a fork of [paullinuxthemer/Mc-OS-themes](https://github.com/paullinuxthemer/Mc-OS-themes) wherein I have customised two themes with teal (or sea green) as the theme colour.
+This is a fork of [paullinuxthemer/Mc-OS-themes](https://github.com/paullinuxthemer/Mc-OS-themes) wherein I have customised a style theme and an icon theme (for the Xfce desktop environment) with teal (or sea green) as the main colour.
 The original readme follows below.

 ---